Have you ever walked into a car tire shop and felt completely overwhelmed?

 The first numbers, P215/60R16, denote the tire width, height compared to that width, and the diameter of the tires.
 The last number, 94, refers to the load index, which is the amount of weight the tire can handle.
 The last T refers to the maximum speed of that tire in relation to that load index.

 Now, you may go with that exact size, but you have some wiggle room and can go higher with the speed rating and load index.
 Talk to tire professionals in the automotive industry such as https://www.ozzytyres.com.au/ to find how much flexibility you have with your tire choices.

 The tires you ultimately choose should optimize your vehicle’s handling and braking ability.
 Go for tires that not only provide you with a comfortable ride but reduce road noise at the same time.
 Still, you won’t have much variety of tires that are specifically built for your car brand.

 Different Types of Tires

-When choosing the best car tires, you need to ensure that you find the right type for your car and the type of roads and weather you’ll be driving in.
+According to a Tire Liquidators Miami shop, when choosing the best car tires, you need to ensure that you find the right type for your car and the type of roads and weather you’ll be driving in.
 Let’s take a closer look at the different types of tires to choose from.

 Standard All-Season Car Tires